-On September 15th 2021 we held a webinar, What’s next in digital retail, where we invited retail experts from Zalando, Electrolux and Moomin Characters to elaborate on what's happening at the forefront of digital retail.
-In the webinar, we learned about their best practices, what kinds of technical solutions they rely on, and how they have adapted to the quickly changing environment and needs of consumers.
+On September 15th, 2021, we held a webinar, What’s next in digital retail, with retail experts from Zalando, Electrolux and Moomin Characters to elaborate on what's happening at the forefront of digital retail.
+During the webinar, we learned about their best practices, the technical solutions they rely on, and how they have adapted to the quickly changing environment and needs of consumers.

 So what has COVID-19 changed?
 What’s different now?
-This at least: 75% of the population have tried buying online (McKinsey 2020).
+At least this – 75% of the population have tried buying online (McKinsey 2020).
 This number was vastly smaller just two years ago.
 Most people who had tried online before covid were digitally savvy young people, but now a new segment has entered the market – first-time buyers.
-That has changed the environment, and Zalando has seen a change for example in the form of lower return rates and bigger baskets.
+That has changed the environment, and Zalando has seen a change for example in the form of lower return rates and larger shopping baskets.

 75% of the population have tried buying online. – McKinsey 2020

-According to the same study by McKinsey (2020), 60% will continue using online after the pandemic, and 30% will spend more online than during the crisis.
-These numbers are radical, but there’s one more interesting online survey carried out in the DACH region (Austria, Switzerland and Germany) – around 40% of the consumers in these countries changed their preferred channel of shopping to online during the pandemic.
-There’s no doubt that the customers have changed, as has the trade.
+According to the same study by McKinsey (2020), 60% will continue shopping online after the pandemic, and 30% are likely to spend more online than during the crisis.
+These numbers are radical, but there’s one more interesting online survey that was carried out in the DACH region (Austria, Switzerland and Germany) – around 40% of consumers in the DACH region changed their shopping channel preferefernce to online during the pandemic.
+There’s no doubt that customers have changed, as has the trade.

-40% of the consumers in DACH countries changed their preferred channel of shopping to online during the pandemic.
+40% of consumers in the DACH region changed their shopping channel preferefernce to online during the pandemic.